dawnscribbler/dawnscribbler.github.io/stations.md

 My beloved Jesus, it is not the weight of the cross, but of my sins, which have made Thee suffer so much pain.
 Ah, by the merits of this first fall, deliver me from the misfortune of falling into mortal sin.

 I love Thee, O my Jesus, with my whole heart; I repent of having offended Thee.
-Never permit me to separate myself from Thee again.
+Never permit me to offend Thee again.
 Grant that I may love Thee always; and then do with me what Thou wilt.

 Our Father, Hail Mary, Glory be to the Father.